 Table of Contents

-Can Eating Chia Seeds Help Weight Loss?
+Should You Eat Chia Seeds for Weight Loss?

 The first time I had Chia seed was back around 2005 at a health seminar.
 At the back of the place they were selling all the well known protein and meal replacement bars but I noticed a new funky looking one I hadn’t tried before-The Coco Chia bar.